-It is the use of immunoglobulin (IgG) medicines to help the body’s own immune system fight infections or immune mediated diseases.
+Immunoglobulins (IgG) are medicines used to help the body’s own immune system fight infections or immune–mediating diseases.

 Octapharma’s commitment to patients requiring IgG immunotherapy is demonstrated by our unique immunoglobulin product portfolio which offers different formulations, concentrations and routes of administration in liquid, ready-to-use solutions for healthcare professionals and their patients around the world.